hawtio/hawtio/hawtio-web/src/main/webapp/app/log/doc/help.md

 ##### How hawtio logs work

-To be able to link to the source we need the maven coordinates (group ID, artefact ID, version), the relative file name and line number.
+To be able to link to the source we need the maven coordinates (group ID, artifact ID, version), the relative file name and line number.

 Most logging frameworks generate the className and/or file name along with the line number; the maven coordinates are unfortunately not yet common.